(A) Terms of app and website use

 Information about us

-This Website and App Do Not Provide Medical Advice
+This Website Does Not Provide Medical Advice

 Jurisdiction and applicable law